brentyi/jaxls/README.md

 - Linear solves are restricted to a preconditioned conjugate gradient approach.
   Much slower than direct methods (eg sparse Cholesky) when problems are ill-conditioned.
-- JIT compilation adds startup overhead.
-This is mostly unavoidable with JAX/XLA.
+- JIT compilation adds significant startup overhead.
+This could likely be optimized (for example, by specifying more analytical Jacobians) but is mostly unavoidable with JAX/XLA.
+Currently limits online applications.
-- Python >=3.7 only; we rely heavily on generic types.
+- Python >=3.7 only, due to features needed for generic types.

 ---